 7. Thalassemia

-Production of an abnormal form of hemoglobin produces anemia of varying severity Overview.
+Production of an abnormal form of haemoglobin produces anaemia of varying severity.
+Overview.

 Causes: Genetic mutations passed down from both parents.